FyiurAmron/stocks-symfony/README.md

 ##### TESTING

-This app uses the official `symfony/test-pack`, providing `symfony/phpunit-bridge`, which in turn provide a complete PHPUnit test environment, which can be used either in a Docker context, or as a standalone application.
-E.g., for a standalone execution, simply run
+This app uses the official `symfony/test-pack`, providing `symfony/phpunit-bridge`, which in turn provide a complete PHPUnit test environment, which can be used either in a Docker context, e.g.

-`symfony/bin/phpunit`
+`docker-compose exec php bin/phpunit --testdox`

-... from the project root to execute the provided example functional test case.
+, or as a standalone application (`symfony/bin/phpunit` from the project root) to execute the provided example functional test case.